Millennial Engagement Through

 - “Offer memberships that are completely divorced from ticket buying” — The idea here is that your organization is offering a sense of exclusivity and belonging without requiring attendance at a specific quantity of performances.
-Perks of membership could include: members-only ticket offers, early access to single ticket sales, members-only events outside of the concert hall, discounts on merchandise, etc. One of the benefits I enjoy as a member is discounted tickets at the beginning of the month (while supplies last); I’ve been able to see some great performances I wouldn’t have otherwise taken a chance on and for that I am grateful!
+Perks of membership could include: members-only ticket offers, early access to single ticket sales, members-only events outside of the concert hall, discounts on merchandise, etc… One of the benefits I enjoy as a member is discounted tickets at the beginning of the month (while supplies last), I’ve been able to see some great performances I wouldn’t have otherwise taken a chance on and for that I am grateful!
 As I’ve seen other arts organizations implement membership programs like this, something to be aware of is price points and how those can create barriers to entry.
-For example, if the least expensive tier of your membership tier is several hundred dollars, think about offering scheduled, recurring payments rather than requiring it all up front.
+For example, if the least expensive tier of your membership model is several hundred dollars, think about offering scheduled, recurring payments rather than requiring it all up front.

 If I had to summarize TRG’s analysis and the study in one sentence, it would be: your organization probably already has the tools it needs to cultivate and retain younger audiences, but you need to rethink how you use them; innovate.
 Investing in a CRM system helps teams and individuals make smart, data-driven decisions on how to most effectively use those tools and product offerings to ensure the vitality of your organization.